Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 opkg list-installed | wc -l

-Key observation: note the DISTRIB_TARGET field.
+Key observation.
+Note the DISTRIB_TARGET field.
 It will say ramips/mt76x8.
-That same target string is the foundation for both the Mango drop firmware (NOR-constrained) and the devcontainer engagement platform you’ll build in Lab 02.
+That target string drives the Mango sysupgrade image you build in Lab 02 with ImageBuilder.

-Serial gives you direct UART access to U-Boot and the kernel — earlier than any network or OpenWrt init.
-We attach it now because Step 6 (failsafe) and Step 7 (HTTP recovery) both depend on serial being present.
+Serial gives you direct UART access to U-Boot and the kernel, earlier than any network or OpenWrt init.
+Attach it now because Step 6 (failsafe) and Step 7 (HTTP recovery) both depend on serial being present.
 If you skip this step, you will not be able to complete the recovery exercises.

 Connection parameters: